Top Down Movement - Module Overview

 • Character controller: Implement a relatively advanced top-down controller for your character, with acceleration and deceleration.

-• Obstacles: Learn how to create obstacles for your character to avoid with StaticBody2D.
-StaticBody2D, CharacterBody2D and Area2D complete the basics of 2D movement.
-You can code all sorts of game characters and interactions with these three nodes.
+• Obstacles: Learn how to create obstacles for your character to avoid with the StaticBody2D node.
+The CharacterBody2D, Area2D, and StaticBody2D nodes cover the needs of most games when it comes to 2D movement and detecting interactions.
+You can code all sorts of game characters with these three nodes.

 • Using people's assets: Learn how to use the assets provided by the artist in your team, read their provided documentation, and adapt them to your game.